rocandrol/Somewinter/README.md

 # Somewinter
+# Author: Emma L. Graves
 • You awake in an inn.
-Where are you going to go?
+Are you going to get out?

-This is a project I'm working on for my computer science class.
-This is a text-based game involving exploration, puzzles and combat.
+This is a project I've created over the course of three weeks for my computer science & engineering class.
+The game is a story driven and text based game involving combat, looting and exploration.
+These are bare bones, and I have intentions of eventually extending and polishing the game.
-<div align = center> Testing alignment :^)</div>